MHZDeveloper/kata/StringCalculator/ReadMe.md

 ### Many numbers

-Allow the add method to handle an unknow number of arguments.
+Allow the add method to handle an unknown number of arguments.

-Newline as separator
+### Newline as separator

 Allow the add method to handle newlines as separators: